Lavoisier1990/freecodecamp_Telephone-Number-Validator-Project/README.md

 555-555-5555,
 (555)555-5555.

-Note that the area code (the fictitious "555") is required.
+Note that a three-digit area code is required.
 Also, if the country code is provided, the algorithm must confirm that the country code is 1.
-In a later iteration of this project, I intend to allow validation for the landline telephone numbers for all the countries on Earth.
+In a later iteration of this project, I intend to allow validation for ACTUAL American telephone numbers, (as some three-digits codes are not allocated as area codes as yet).
+After that, I intend to extend this functionality to the landline telephone numbers for all the countries on Earth.
 This is the initial submission, however, I intend on "cleaning" up the code, and adding functionality to it as I learn more.

 **User stories**
 1. You should have an input element with an id of "user-input".